DCC-Lab/PyDCCLab/ImageAnalysis/README.md

 # ImageAnalysis package

 Package that offers basic image handling and reading via various classes.
 It can read CZI files, TIFF files and other files such as PNG, JPEG, GIF.
-This package also offers some image processing and analysis tools, like applying filters or converting to gray.
-More methods are coming (segmentation, histogram analysis, thresholding).
+This package also offers image processing and analysis tools, like applying filters or converting to gray.
+More complex methods like thresholding and watershed are available to use.

 The ultimate goal of these Python files is to be able to extract useful and pertinent information about the images taken at the CERVO research center.